||Welcome To The Education Resource!

 In April 2015 the streets of downtown Seattle were filled with concerned citizens demonstrating their support for an increase in the minimum wage.
 The right to peaceably assemble is provided for by the First Amendment to the U.S. Constitution, and such demonstrations have always been an effective way for the public to make known its opinions about the decisions, actions, or policies of local, state, and national government.

 Forty-five years ago, on May 5, 1970, thousands of Seattle citizens (many of them UW students) filled the city's streets for another reason -- to show their opposition to the Vietnam War.
-The new HistoryLink curriculum, "Home of Record," explores how the small town of Vashon, Washington, was impacted by that war.
+This HistoryLink curriculum, "Home of Record," explores how the small town of Vashon, Washington, was impacted by that war.
 It provides students with primary sources to help them study how the lives of students their own age -- and those of their friends and parents -- were changed forever.
 It also provides materials, personal stories, and organized activities to help students examine how the public's means of expressing agreement or disagreement with government policies have changed over the past 50 years.

-Today also marks the 40th anniversary of the end of U.S military involvement in Vietnam on April 30, 1975.
+This year marks the 40th anniversary of the end of U.S military involvement in Vietnam on April 30, 1975.
 For many veterans like Christopher Gaynor, the Vietnam War never really ended.
 Students have the opportunity to relive his experiences through his photos and letters with the “Home of Record” curriculum.
 The following introduction to the curriculum provides a more thorough description of its objectives and its alignment with Washington State Learning Standards.
 The HistoryLink Education Team is very interested in receiving feedback on how individual units or activities are used in the classroom.
 Your comments may be sent to firstname.lastname@example.org.

 Vashon-Maury Island, like many small rural communities in Washington, sent its young men and women off to fight in Vietnam.
 According to the 1970 census, the population of Vashon-Maury Island was just over 6,000.
 Twelve young men from the area lost their lives as a result of their participation in the Vietnam War -- an exceptionally high ratio for any community.
 Their names are inscribed on two obelisks in Ober Park on Vashon, but are rarely spoken aloud or remembered.
 Christopher Gaynor, a Vietnam War veteran who has lived on Vashon Island since 1991, has taken informal custodial responsibility for the monument, as well as observing special Veterans Day and Memorial Day traditions at the gravesites of six of the men who are interred at the Vashon Cemetery, members of the group he calls the "Vashon 12."